 Frankly, as an agnostic and as a member of an agnostic AA group, Beyond Belief, I feel even more anchored in AA following the Vancouver Intergroup rule-making bender than I did before it.

 It certainly brings home for me the meaning and relevance of Tradition Three and the Responsibility Declaration, both of which summarize the very essence of the vision and mission of AA.

 And in the spirit of AA, I support Vancouver Intergroup, not in its decision, of course, but in its right to be wrong.
 “Every group has the right to be wrong,” Bill Wilson wrote.
 (12 and 12, p.
 47)

 And the “Greater Vancouver Intergroup Society,” as it calls itself, isn’t the first group to exercise that right within our fellowship.
 Nor will it be the last.
 Guaranteed.

-For the times and locations of the first two agnostic AA meetings in Vancouver, click here: Vancouver AA for Agnostics and Atheists.
+For the times and locations of agnostic AA meetings in Vancouver, click here: Vancouver AA for Agnostics and Atheists.